 The rooms may be slightly on the small side but this hotel is located with easy access to many different transport options.
 Surrounded by small shops and bistros, Ibis Paris Gare de l’Est TGV also offers their own breakfasts before you set out exploring the city.

 The eleventh arrondissement of Paris is well known for the Opéra Bastille, the city’s main Opera house, along with the many bars and restaurants speckled amongst fashion boutiques.

-The debatable benefit or drawback of this district is the nightlife.
+Considering where to stay in Paris?
+The debatable benefit or drawback of the Bastille is the nightlife.
 The eleventh arrondissement is popular for partygoers due to the selection of bars along Rue Oberkampf and Rue de la Roquette.
 It’s the best place to stay in Paris if you want to party all night, but if you’re looking for a quieter time, you’ll probably be better off in one of the other arrondissements.

 Things to Do in Bastille

 - Be amazed at the Cirque d’Hiver